atopile/hil/docs/docs/tools.md

 When said alone, it typically refers to bringing a few components together but not yet a full system.

-You might also head the term "buck" thrown around here often in the automotive industry, which refers to a partially complete system for running tests on.
+You might also hear the term "buck" thrown around here often in the automotive industry, which refers to a partially complete system for running tests on.

 #### System